 21. There's a massive crater to visit.

 Fifty thousand years ago, a meteor slammed into an area southeast of Flagstaff with the force of 150 atomic bombs.
 The mile-long crater may not be as spectacular as the Grand Canyon, but it’s widely touted as one of the best-preserved meteorite impact zones in the world.

-The Arizona Cardinals are the oldest franchise in the National Football League (well, at least the “Cardinals” part).
-The Cardinals began in Chicago as the Morgan Athletic Club, and took their name in 1901 after the red hand-me-down jerseys gifted to them by the University of Chicago football team.
+The Arizona Cardinals are technically the oldest franchise in the National Football League, but it's a little more complicated than that.
+The team began in Chicago as the Morgan Athletic Club in 1898, and took the "Cardinals" name in 1901 after the red hand-me-down jerseys given to them by the University of Chicago football team.
 The Racine Cardinals, as they were known, became the Chicago Cardinals in 1922, and went on to win two league championships in 1925 and 1947.

 In 1960, the club moved to St. Louis, where they were known as the “football Cardinals” so as not to be confused with the city’s baseball team.
 After years of on-field mediocrity and declining attendance, the team moved to Phoenix in 1988 and became the Phoenix Cardinals before that changed to the Arizona Cardinals in 1994.